 University of Florida Homepage

-Active Learning Program – Fall 2025 and Spring 2026 Projects
+Active Learning Program – Spring 2026 Projects

 The Active Learning Program (ALP) partners with UF faculty and local organizations to help undergraduate students develop into skilled early-career professionals.
 The goals are to: